 After a few days of intensive training and mind-bending, I started wondering: when does the marketing part start?
 For sure, it made sense to talk about AdWords (Google’s advertising service) as it’s the company’s source of income.
 Yet, shouldn’t we start having some marketing training at this point?

 I waited a bit longer.
 No matter how much people said we all had the same voice and space to speak up, it felt awkward.
 I didn’t want to come across as difficult.
-Eventually, though, my curiosity won and I asked my manager.
+Eventually, though, my curiosity won, and I asked my manager.
 The answer, dear reader, couldn’t be more clear: “Marketing?
-There’s no Marketing in Dublin”
+There’s no Marketing in Dublin.”

 Fortunately, it was too late.
-I was already in love with the company, the job seemed amazing and Dublin was delightful.
+I was already in love with the company, the job seemed terrific, and Dublin was delightful.
 Because of that, it didn’t cross my mind to quit.
 But that day, I felt stunned, and that feeling remained for a while.
 I had invested a lot to make “this” happen and, it turns out, “this” was something very distinct.

 It took some soul-searching, a lot of time wholly looking at the wall (and the sea!) for the answer to come.
-While this was rather unexpected, it was not necessarily bad.
+While this was somewhat unexpected, it was not necessarily bad.
 This was an opportunity and an amazing one.
 Had this mistake not happened, I would have refused the job.
 And then I would never discover all the things I was already experiencing in my brand new life.

 So, I adopted a new perspective: it was, for me, not about Marketing.
 It was about testing my limits, learn a lot and do amazing things with great people.
 And there was no better place to do all this than right there, at that very moment.

-Always check your work contract in detail and ask questions when in doubt 😉 Things will often go very
+Always check your work contract in detail and ask questions when in doubt 😉

 Things will often go very differently from what was planned or expected.
 It is worth taking a step back and looking at it from multiple perspectives.
 It might be better than what you could have ever imagined.